-6 weeks - 7.5 hours of lecture per week 8 weeks - 6 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate SOCIOL 111 Sociology of the Family 4 Units In this course, we trace the history of the American family from the 19thcentury farm--in which work, medical care, and entertainment went on-to the smaller, more diverse, and subjectively defined family of the 21st century.
+6 weeks - 7.5-7.5 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+Final exam required.
+Organizations and Social Institutions: Read Less [-] SOCIOL 111 Sociology of the Family 4 Units Terms offered: Summer 2015 First 6 Week Session, Fall 2013, Spring 2013 In this course, we trace the history of the American family from the 19th-century farm--in which work, medical care, and entertainment went onto the smaller, more diverse, and subjectively defined family of the 21st century.
 We also explore ways in which the family acts as a "shock absorber" of many trends including immigration, the increasing social class divide, and especially the growing domination of the marketplace.
 Finally, we also explore the diversity of family forms associated with social class, ethnicity, and sexual orientation.
-Rules & Requirements Prerequisites: 1, 3 or 3AC or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer:
+Sociology of the Family: Read More [+] Rules & Requirements Prerequisites: 1, 3 or 3AC or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer:

 6 weeks - 8 hours of lecture per week 8 weeks - 6 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-SOCIOL 111AC Sociology of the Family 4 Units In this course, we trace the history of the American family from the 19thcentury farm--in which work, medical care, and entertainment went on-to the smaller, more diverse, and subjectively defined family of the 21st century.
+Sociology of the Family: Read Less [-] SOCIOL 111AC Sociology of the Family 4 Units Terms offered: Spring 2018, Fall 2017, Summer 2017 Second 6 Week Session In this course, we trace the history of the American family from the 19th-century farm--in which work, medical care, and entertainment went onto the smaller, more diverse, and subjectively defined family of the 21st century.
 We also explore ways in which the family acts as a "shock absorber" of many trends including immigration, the increasing social class divide, and especially the growing domination of the marketplace.
 Finally, we also explore the diversity of family forms associated with social class, ethnicity, and sexual orientation.
-Rules & Requirements Prerequisites: Sociology 1, 3, or 3AC, or consent of instructor Credit Restrictions: Students will receive no credit for Sociology 111AC after taking Sociology 111; a deficient grade in Sociology 111 may be removed by taking Sociology 111AC.
-Requirements this course satisfies: Satisfies the American Cultures requirement Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer:
+Sociology of the Family: Read More [+] Rules & Requirements Prerequisites: Sociology 1, 3, or 3AC, or consent of instructor Credit Restrictions: Students will receive no credit for Sociology 111AC after taking Sociology 111; a deficient grade in Sociology 111 may be removed by taking Sociology 111AC.
+Requirements this course satisfies: Satisfies the American Cultures requirement Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Summer: